 “The Horizon 2020 grant is an important recognition of the Norwegian offshore industry’s ability to restructure and use its know-how to create new technology for renewables,” says Nesse.

-Metcentre belongs to the Norwegian Offshore Wind Cluster, which is aiming to create the strongest supply chain for floating offshore wind worldwide.
-The cluster has 122 members, bringing together specialised companies in various segments of the floating wind value chain and larger companies in the offshore sector who are investing in renewables.
+METCentre belongs to the Norwegian Offshore Wind Cluster, which is working to create the strongest supply chain for floating offshore wind worldwide.
+The cluster has over 300 members, bringing together specialised companies in various segments of the floating wind value chain and larger companies in the offshore sector who are investing in renewables.